Music download: United Kingdom

 Music downloads have been measured by the Official Charts Company since 2004 and included in the main UK Singles Chart from 2005.
-As of September 2014, the most downloaded song in the UK was "Happy" by Pharrell Williams, with over 1.8 million downloads.
+Up to November 2022, the most-streamed song in the UK is "Someone You Loved" by Lewis Capaldi, with over 562 million streams.

 United States

 In November 2005, the record for the best-selling downloaded single in the United States was held by Gwen Stefani's "Hollaback Girl", which sold over one million downloads, making it the first song to achieve platinum download status.
 As of July 2012, the record for the best-selling downloaded single in the United States on the iTunes Store is held by The Black Eyed Peas's "I Gotta Feeling", which has sold over 8 million downloads.

 Soon after his death in 2009, Michael Jackson became the first artist to sell over one million songs downloaded via the Internet in one week.
 However, Adele marks the most downloads sold by a single song in a week, with "Hello" selling 1.12 million copies in November 2015.

 Eminem's seventh studio album, Recovery (2010), became the first album to sell one million digital copies.

 Beyoncé's self-titled fifth studio album became the fastest-selling album within 24 hours in iTunes history after its release in December 2013.
 Within 24 hours of availability, the album sold 430,000 digital copies.
 Adele's third studio album 25 became the fastest-selling album in a week in iTunes history after it was released on 20 November 2015.
 It sold 1.64 million digital copies in its first week (included preorders on the iTunes store since the release of the album's lead single "Hello" in October 2015).